 1. What exactly is ‘Trust and Security’ in the digital field?
 Is it just about cybersecurity?

-Trust represents the primary concept that allows our society to function.
+Trust represents the primary basis for innovation and collaborative action.
 This concept can be transferred into the digital world and enable us to build trust with others.
-Cybersecurity is very important in this context, but having the tools and technologies which actually enable us to build this trust is as important as being able to use those tools in a secure way.
+Cybersecurity is very important in this context, but having the enabling tools and technologies to build this trust is as important as being able to use those tools in a secure way.

-Digital trust services and digital identity services help modern societies and enterprises to speed up social and business interactions and build trust across geographies, while helping individuals and companies to deliver value with lower operational costs and be truly digital.
+Digital trust services and electronic identity services help modern societies and enterprises to speed up social and business interactions and build trust across geographies, while helping individuals and companies to deliver value with lower operational costs, and to operate in a fully electronic and paperless environment.

-Digital signing and electronic identity services are two of the major products that speed up digital interactions between participants, for example in public services, the payment of taxes or the signing of legal contracts.
+Electronic signatures and electronic identity services are two of the major solutions speeding up digital interactions between participants, for example in validating identity when accessing public services or signing legal contracts.

-As a part of the EU4Digital project, digital trust and cybersecurity play an important support role, and they enable all other aspects of the digital economy and society to deliver value in a secure way.
+As a part of the EU4Digital Facility, digital trust and cybersecurity are important underlying conditions, as they enable all other aspects of the digital economy and society to deliver value in a secure way.

 2. How developed is trust and security in the Eastern partner countries?
 Does the region lag behind more advanced digital economies in this area, and what are the implications?

-The main objectives of the EU4Digital project in the area of trust and security are to identify potential issues for cross-border mutual recognition of trust services and to offer a practical action plan and assistance to overcome those issues.
+The main objectives of the EU4Digital project in the area of trust and security are to identify potential gaps for cross-border mutual recognition of trust services and to offer a practical action plan and assistance to overcome those issues.
+The EU4Digital Facility has completed assessments on legal and technical maturity of trust and eID services in each Eastern partner country.
+Based on the assessments and lessons learned from eSignature pilots, EU4Digital has developed country-specific action plans for cross-border mutual recognition, based on eIDAS defined practices and the MRA Cookbook.
+Through the recommendations issued, the aim is to enable the countries to achieve the next level or readiness towards cross-border mutual recognition.

-6. What are the main cybersecurity challenges in the region?
-How is EU4Digital helping to build up resilience in the partner countries?
+4. What are the main cybersecurity challenges in the region?
+How is EU4Digital helping to build resilience in the partner countries?

 An analysis of state regulations, policies and security measures already implemented by Eastern partner countries has allowed us to identify the main cybersecurity challenges in the region, which are: